barotto/IBMulator/BUILD_WINDOWS.md

 `pacman -S mingw-w64-x86_64-glew`
 `pacman -S mingw-w64-x86_64-libsamplerate`
 `pacman -S mingw-w64-x86_64-libarchive`
-Unless you want a static link, install also:
+Unless you want to build a statically linked version, also install:
 `pacman -S mingw-w64-x86_64-freetype`
 See [below](#statically-linked-version) for an explanation about static/dynamic linking.

 ## STEP 2.
 Build libRocket
-libRocket is a C++ user interface package based on the HTML and CSS standards.
+libRocket is a C++ GUI toolkit based on the HTML and CSS standards.
-IBMulator needs various fixes so use the version from my repository.
+IBMulator needs various fixes, so use the version from my repository instead of the official one.

 Open the **MSYS2 MinGW 64-bit** shell (you should read MINGW64 on the command line) and: